Expected value of including uncertainty

-In decision theory and quantitative policy analysis, the expected value of including uncertainty (EVIU) is the expected difference in the value of a decision based on a probabilistic analysis versus a decision based on an analysis that ignores uncertainty.
+In decision theory and quantitative policy analysis, the expected value of including uncertainty (EVIU) is a measure that quantifies the potential benefit of incorporating uncertainty into decision-making.
+Specifically, it represents the expected improvement in decision outcomes when using a comprehensive probabilistic analysis compared to an analysis that ignores uncertainty by using only point estimates.
+EVIU helps decision-makers understand when it's worthwhile to invest resources in more sophisticated uncertainty analysis versus when simpler deterministic approaches might suffice.

+For example, consider a public health official deciding whether to implement a vaccination program.
+Using only point estimates, the program costs $10 million and prevents 100 deaths, suggesting a cost of $100,000 per life saved.
+However, a probabilistic analysis might reveal that vaccination effectiveness has significant uncertainty, with a 20% chance of preventing 500 deaths (making the program highly cost-effective at $20,000 per life saved) and an 80% chance of preventing only 25 deaths (making it less cost-effective at $400,000 per life saved).
+By incorporating this uncertainty, the decision-maker might choose a more flexible implementation strategy or allocate resources to reduce uncertainty through pilot studies before full deployment.
+The EVIU quantifies how much better the decision becomes when accounting for this uncertainty distribution rather than relying solely on the average outcome.

 Background

 Decisions must be made every day in the ubiquitous presence of uncertainty.
 For most day-to-day decisions, various heuristics are used to act reasonably in the presence of uncertainty, often with little thought about its presence.
 However, for larger high-stakes decisions or decisions in highly public situations, decision makers may often benefit from a more systematic treatment of their decision problem, such as through quantitative analysis or decision analysis.

 When building a quantitative decision model, a model builder identifies various relevant factors, and encodes these as input variables.
 From these inputs, other quantities, called result variables, can be computed; these provide information for the decision maker.
 For example, in the example detailed below, the decision maker must decide how soon before a flight's schedule departure he must leave for the airport (the decision).
 One input variable is how long it takes to drive to the airport parking garage.
 From this and other inputs, the model can compute how likely it is the decision maker will miss the flight and what the net cost (in minutes) will be for various decisions.